Game On: Learn about the divisioning process that differentiates Special Olympics from other sport organizations.

 - Special Olympics Quick Start Guide – digital version

 - Other SOI Coaching Resources

-SONC has been working with the Carolina Golf Association and is now officially an affiliate club named the Special Olympics North Carolina Golf Club.
-Golfers competing at Level 4 and Level 5 only are required to have their coach enter their scores into the CGA GHIN system.
+SONC is an affiliate club of the Carolina Golf Association (CGA) named the Special Olympics North Carolina Golf Club.
+Golfers competing at Level 4 and Level 5 only are required to have their coach enter all of their scores into the CGA GHIN system.
 Below you will find resources to make posting scores, and reviewing scores easier.